Athena-Eye-Control/EyeControlledArtAlbum/README.md

 AthenaSDK unlocks a powerful new tool for developers to build more accessible, immersive, and engaging user experiences.

-With AthenaSDK, you can easily develop new apps with contactless browsing experience, or integrate this new experience into your existing app.
+With AthenaSDK, you can easily develop new apps with a touchless browsing experience, or integrate this new experience into your existing app.

 ### How to add the SDK in your existing project

-1. Download and unzip the SDK from GitHub or our [official website](https://athenasaas.io/download) in the previous folder of your project.
+1. Download and unzip the SDK from GitHub or our [official website](https://athenasaas.io/download)  root folder of your project.
 2. Add 'AthenaML.framework' and 'AthenaSDK.xcframework' from the file you downloaded into `Frameworks, Libraries, and Embedded Content` under the `General` tab.
-3. Under the `Build Settings` tab, click the `All` subtab, and find the `Search Paths` options, add `../` to the `Framework Search Paths` because the frameworks are in the previous folder of this project.
+3. Under the `Build Settings` tab, click the `All` subtab, and find the `Search Paths` options, add `./` to the `Framework Search Paths` because the frameworks are in the root folder of this project.
 4. Initialize the SDK following the instructions in the next section.

 ### Initialization of the SDK